Your free business.com+ membership unlocks exclusive tech deals and advisor support

 eBay was founded in 1995 as AuctionWeb and went public in 1998.
 It was one of the first “killer apps,” becoming the core of the burgeoning e-commerce industry.
 The site’s online auction model quickly took hold and became a favorite of internet-savvy shoppers.

 Initially, traditional retailers weren’t concerned because eBay was considered a place where people sold their junk.
 However, eBay became a formidable e-commerce player with a PayPal digital payment integration and the addition of more traditional online sales features, such as implementing a “Buy It Now” button to avoid auction haggling.
-Today, shoppers and online merchants may prefer Amazon, as evidenced by market share data from Electro IQ, but there’s no denying how eBay changed the commerce game.
+Today, Amazon dominates the e-commerce landscape by a wide margin, but there’s no denying how eBay fundamentally changed the way people buy and sell goods online.

 Did You Know?Did you know